-I use bioinformatics to study gene regulation in mosquitoes.
-Specifically, I use RNA-seq and microarray technology to study how bloodfeeding affects gene expression in mosquitoes, and look for over represented patterns in regulatory DNA.
+In my previous position as graduate student, I used bioinformatics to study gene regulation and expression at the transcriptome level in mosquitoes.
+Specifically, I used RNA-seq and microarray technology to study how bloodfeeding affects gene expression in mosquitoes, and look for over represented patterns in regulatory DNA.

 I have recently joined the trend of taking my blog ‘static’ rather than using a more complicated database driven solution like WordPress.
 One major reason for me is that I like to write content in abstraction.
 I love LaTeX for this reason and I love Sphinx for the same reason.
 I chose Tinkerer as my static engine because it is actually built from Sphinx and it is written in my favorite language (Python).
 Sphinx is a code documentation framework originally built for python.
 I use it to generate my documentation using reStructuredText markup.
 I figured since I am more-or-less used to the way Sphinx does its markup, I would choose a blog engine that worked the same way.
 So far, I like it.
 It is a bit less mature than some of the other static engines out there (Octopress being a VERY popular one) but I think it will grow nicely.